 Help protect people like Natalie

 Dr Celermajer is leading a groundbreaking project at the Heart Research Institute into the impact of CHD and the deadly gaps in our healthcare system.

 The goal of his research is to get a full picture of all the ways CHD affects the lives of young Australians, so people like Natalie can get the support they need at every stage of their lives.

-Natalie is delighted and truly grateful to be expecting her first child – something that may never have been possible without advances in medical research.
+Natalie is now the proud mother of a beautiful baby girl born during the middle of the pandemic – something that may never have been possible without advances in medical research.